-This unit is a small packaged gas heat/electric cooling system that utilizes the comfort of gas heating packaged along with efficient electric air conditioning.
-This unit uses Puron®, the environmentally balanced refrigerant for cooling.
+This unit is a small packaged gas heat/electric heat pump system that can utilize both the efficiency of heat pump heating and the comfort of gas heating.
+The system will optimize for ideal heating, depending on several factors.
+This unit uses, the environmentally balanced refrigerant, for cooling and heat pump heating.